Want a Sub-22 min for 5K

 Your running training sounds reasonably varied.
 I'd make sure that you get plenty of tempo running and long runs in over the next three months.

-The half marathon is a great distance as you can make sure that you cover the distance and more in your long runs, an excellent confidence-booster.
+For a first half marathon, hitting 11 miles in your long run is a good level to aim for.
+Given you are already at 10 miles with three months of training left, don't be afraid to push it a little further.
+The half marathon is a great distance as you can make sure that you cover the race distance and more in your long runs, an excellent confidence-booster.

-In the last two months of your half marathon preparation, I'd reduce the amount of pure interval running you do in favour of goal pace workouts.
+In the last two months of your half marathon preparation, I'd reduce the amount of pure interval running you do in favour of goal pace workouts and tempo runs.
 The closer you get to your half marathon, the more specific you want your running training to be.
+So, you want sufficient workouts at or around half marathon pace.
+Some a little faster, some at goal pace, some a little slower.

-Also check out the Half Marathon Training Section.
+Also check out the Half Marathon Training Section for more half marathon training tips.

 5k Training

 When training for your 5k, the basics remain mostly the same.
 Easy runs, long runs, steady state runs, tempo runs.
 They all remain important.
-But interval pace is pretty close to 5k pace, so intervals become much more important.
-Restrict them to once per week; I would not go doing intervals more than that.
+But interval pace becomes way more important.
+It is, after all, pretty close to 5k pace.
+So, you want to start regularly adding in intervals into your training regime.
+Once per week is fine; I would not go doing intervals more than that.

 Your workout of 6 x 800m is a good workout.
 Try to vary with different distances.
 A nice progression ahead of a 5k race in the last 4-5 weeks for a race is to slowly go from 12 x 400m to 5 x 1k.
 E.g. start with 12 x 400m.
 Next week do 10 x 500m, etc.